SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### Learning sequences

+In [@doi:10.1073/pnas.1815910116], authors present a model to "show a way by which the nervous system maintains precise, stereotyped behavior in the face of environmental and neural changes".
+It is shown in bridsong generation that "A precise, temporally sparse sequence from the premotor nucleus HVC is crucial to the performance of song in songbirds" [@pmid:12490259,@pmid:8308169,@pmid:8791594] and this model shows how one could vary HVC activity using something similar to dropout in ML.
+Using such controlled variability, "behaviors are made more robust to environmental change by continually seeking subtly new ways of performing the same task".
+Not sure however how important it is that the HVC pattern should be sparse (and similar to PGs).

 * in [@Agus2010], there are ‘‘good’’ and ‘‘bad’’ noises show that some patterns are more easy to disentangle - similar to bird songs and ecological niche.